haroldwongms/openshift-containerplatform/README.md

 2.  masterVmSize: Size of the Master VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  nodeVmSize: Size of the Node VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  infraVmSize: Size of the Infra VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 4.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - bastion, master, infra and nodes.
-Between 1 and 5 characters for Commercial Azure and between 1 and 3 characters for Azure Government.
+Between 1 and 20 characters.
 5.  openshiftMasterPublicIpDnsLabel: A unique Public DNS host name (not FQDN) to reference the Master Node by
 6.  infraLbPublicIpDnsLabel: A unique Public DNS host name (not FQDN) to reference the Node Load Balancer by.
 Used to access deployed applications
 7.  masterInstanceCount: Number of Masters nodes to deploy